Where to buy a locally grown Christmas tree in Cork #ShopLocal

 elaine@TheCork.ie

 Every year we hear the slogan of ‘Shop Local’ but as we head towards Christmas how will this affect your buying decision for a key item?
-I don’t mean the presents under the tree, I mean the tree itself!

-You will be familiar with the usual arguments in favour of a real tree
+I don’t mean the presents under the tree, I mean the tree itself.
+You will be familiar with the usual arguments in favour of a real tree;

-It’s only when you get older that you realise the part of the excitement around Christmas were the experiences.
-As an adult, the mere act of going to buy the tree locally may seem like a chore but actually, it’s a memory that Children cherish in later years.
-The fun of choosing the best tree for your living room – be it from a retail location or a farm – then, putting it into the family car, taking it into the house, an erecting it, then… hoovering up the needles! is actually a positive shared family experience.
+It is only when you grow older that you realise the part of the excitement around Christmas were the experiences.
+As an adult, the mere act of going to buy the tree locally may seem like a chore but actually, it is a memory that Children cherish.
+The fun of choosing the best tree for your living room – be it from a retail location or a farm – then putting it into the family car, taking it into your house, erecting it, then hoovering up the needles, is actually a positive shared family experience.

 When choosing a tree you should know what height and width will suit your room.
-We all have funny stories about someone who bough an impressive tree which would suits a stately home with high ceilings, only to find it overpowered their normal sized living room!
+We all have funny stories about someone who bought an impressive tree which would suits a stately home with high ceilings, only to find it overpowered their normal-sized living room.

 Where to buy a locally grown Christmas tree in Cork?